SrMasterAD/peak-mas/examples/3_simple_community/README.md

-Here's a README.md tailored for the agent.py file:

 # Simple Community Agent Example

 This example demonstrates how to create a simple agent that joins a community, sends a hello and goodbye message and then leaves the community using PEAK-MAS community capabilities.